lsst-sitcom/sitcomtn-137/index.md

 - `-b`
 	- This defines which butler to use.
 Here, it's easiest to use the one already defined within the main repository.
 - `-i`
-	- This is the input collection.
-This describes the data required while running the pipeline.
-In this case, to avoid rerunning the majority of the pipeline prior to the warping/coadd process, the command used above will pick out the required inputs (defined by the tasks called within the `pipeline.yaml` file).
-	- As another note, it is best practice to generate and use the coadds on the same daily stack as the original run.
+	- This defines the input collection.
+Note that it's good practice to generate and use the coadds on the same daily stack as the original run.
 For instance, it's best to use the `d_2024_08_27` daily stack environment when using the HSC run from `d_2024_08_27`.
-While it's possible to run the coadds on a mismatching stack, this is the best way to avoid possible inconsistencies.
+While it's possible to run the coadds on a mismatching stack, this is good way to avoid possible inconsistencies.
 - `-o`
 	- This is the output collection.
 The output collection is stored in `/sdf/data/rubin/repo/main/u/$USER/cell_coadds`.
-The `$USER` term is useful to as to not accidentally save the output collection in a different user folder, which is easy to do when copying and pasting from an example.
+The `$USER` term is useful to as to not accidentally save the output collection in a different user folder.
 - `-p`
 	- This is where the pipeline file is stored.
 This will define which tasks to run, and with what specific configurations.
-A barebones pipeline file is shown below.
+A bare-bones pipeline file is shown below.
 - `-d`
 	- The dataset query.
 This is for limiting the data with whatever is specified.
 Useful for either specific investigations or reducing the time for the command to run.

 An example `pipeline.yaml` file:
 ```{code-block} yaml